Are you saving enough to retire? Walk through the five steps below and in five minutes you can come up with a simple yes or no answer.

 - They would like to retire at their full retirement age as defined by Social Security, which in their case would be age 66 and 2 months, but we’ll call it age 67.

 - Based on output from a few life expectancy calculators, they expect at least one of them to live to age 94 so they expect to have 27 years in retirement.

-Using their data, you can see an example of the enough to retire calculation below:
+Using their data, this is how the enough to retire calculation works: